 Are you unsure of how much wood you'll need for the burn season?
 Wood consumption varies greatly depending on the type of fireplace or stove in use.
-An ideal baseline is to figure 1 cord per 7 full days of burn for a large open fireplace.
-Non-catalytic wood stoves will use 1 cord every 30 to 60 days and catalytic wood stoves will use 1 cord per season for high efficiency models.
-Further into this guide, we will cover how consumption varies, how to build a more efficient fire, and why cord measurement is important to understand.
+An ideal baseline is to figure 1 cord per 7 full days of burn for a large open fireplace that does not have any air restriction devices installed.
+Non-catalytic wood stoves will use 1 cord every 30 to 60 days and catalytic wood stoves will use 1 cord per season for very high efficiency models.
+Further in this guide, we will cover how consumption varies, how to build a more efficient fire, and why cord measurement is important to understand.

 We'll also cover how to measure the volume of the firewood you are buying, tips for sourcing and storing firewood, and strategies for building efficient, clean-burning fires.